syncfusion-content/uwp-docs/uwp/Tab-Control/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

 3. Add the TabControlViewModel in DataContext of MainPage and bind the the ItemSource property of SfTabControl with collection in TabControlViewModel.
-Assign the name of property from Model class which will be used as tab item header using [DisplayMemberPath](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfTabControl.UWP~Syncfusion.UI.Xaml.Controls.Navigation.SfTabControl_members.html#) property.
+Bind the property from Model class which will be used as tab item header to [DisplayMemberPath](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfTabControl.UWP~Syncfusion.UI.Xaml.Controls.Navigation.SfTabControl_members.html#) property.
 4. Content of tab items can be set using [ContentTemplate](https://help.syncfusion.com/cr/cref_files/uwp/Syncfusion.SfTabControl.UWP~Syncfusion.UI.Xaml.Controls.Navigation.SfTabControl~ContentTemplate.html) property.

 {% tabs %}